Catherine M. ANDREWS v. Perry C. ANDREWS, III, Appellant.

 The following excerpts from the trial court‘s Opinion clearly establish the appropriateness of his decision.

-Dr. Carabello, child's pediatrician and family friend, had advised parents not to enter the child in speech therapy until at least age four to permit her own speech patterns to develop.
+-Dr. Carabello, child‘s pediatrician and family friend, had advised parents not to enter the child in speech therapy until at least age four-to permit her own speech patterns to develop.
 Right or wrong the mother was acting pursuant to medical advice.
 The father took child to another doctor, a rehabilitation institute, and entered her in speech therapy, without any of these outside resources contacting the mother or Dr. Carabello.
 (Slip Op., Ludgate, J., 10/24/90, p.
 4.)
-Mother received no information concerning *301 the child's enrollment in speech therapy until her attorney requested it.
+Mother received no information concerning

-Dr. Carabello testified ten hours per day at the day care center was excessive for a three year old child, considering kindergarten is only four hours, morning or afternoon, for children five to six years of age.
+the child‘s enrollment in speech therapy until her attorney requested it. -Dr. Carabello testified ten hours per day at the day care center was excessive for a three year old child, considering kindergarten is only four hours, morning or afternoon, for children five to six years of age.
 Even after the mother was informed of enrollment in day care, she could obtain no information from the center.
 (Slip op. p.
 4.)

-Mother is the primary caretaker, has a flexible work schedule, nursed the baby and her work permits her to spend hours at a time with Kelsey.
+-Mother is the primary caretaker, has a flexible work schedule, nursed the baby and her work permits her to spend hours at a time with Kelsey.
 (Slip op. p.
 5.)

-Employee of the Treasury Child Development Center had been informed by father not to tell the mother Kelsey had been enrolled and she did not do so.
-The speech therapist of Reading Rehabilitative Hospital testified their efforts appeared to be directed toward better articulation and expression and she did not appear to have any under-developmental problems.
+-Employee of the Treasury Child Development Center had been informed by father not to tell the mother Kelsey had been enrolled and she did not do so.
+The speech therapist of Reading Rehabilitative Hospital testified their efforts appeared to be directed toward better articulation and expression and she did not appear to have any underdevelopmental problems.
 She also testified she did not inquire of the mother even after receiving a letter from the attorney.
 (Slip op. pp. 10-11.)
-This creates serious concerns because speech problems in young children are frequently related to emotional disturbances in the child's environment.
-To proceed with therapy without a family evaluation and discussion with both parents about the problems appears to be wholly improper.[1]
-To proceed in such therapy at age three is also subject to serious question and should have been thoroughly explored within the court setting.
+This creates serious concerns because speech problems in young children are frequently related to emotional disturbances in the child‘s environment.
+To proceed with therapy without a family evaluation and discussion with both parents about the problems appears to be wholly improper.1 To proceed in such therapy at age three is also subject to serious question and should have been thoroughly explored within the court setting.

-A baby-sitter, Dorothy Maxwell, testified that on at least one occasion, in June 1990, she saw the father leave *302 the child in the house unattended but because the father returned shortly thereafter, she took no further action.
+the child in the house unattended but because the father returned shortly thereafter, she took no further action.
 (Slip op. p.
 11.)

-The father testified he took unilateral and secretive action because he anticipated resistance from the mother.
+-The father testified he took unilateral and secretive action because he anticipated resistance from the mother.
 (Slip op. p.
 16.)
-Yet, when the mother learned of these things, she placed the child's best interest above her personal feelings and did not disrupt therapy, ultimately stipulating to it as the basis of the interim Order of July 12, 1990.
+Yet, when the mother learned of these things, she placed the child‘s best interest above her personal feelings and did not disrupt therapy, ultimately stipulating to it as the basis of the interim Order of July 12, 1990.
 To conceal this activity, father never confided in any progress being made in toilet training and returned the child to the mother in diapers even when diapers were not necessary.
 (Slip op. p.
 17.)
 Work books for therapy in the home were never shared with the mother until August 23, 1990.

-An expert in custody evaluation, Dr. Gordon, testified the child should have a sense of permanency, and if the father continues to have the right of first refusal (to implement his own plans), it would be harmful to Kelsey because she is now suffering from confusion.
+-An expert in custody evaluation, Dr. Gordon, testified the child should have a sense of permanency, and if the father continues to have the right of first refusal (to implement his own plans), it would be harmful to Kelsey because she is now suffering from confusion.
 Dr. Gordon also testified the parties were extremely diverse in their personalities and in their parenting style.
 (Slip op. p.
 19.)

 The trial court‘s Opinion states with unwavering certainty that joint custody is not appropriate in this case and that statement is clearly supported by the evidence and his findings.